Carl Ramsauer: Biography

 From 1928 to 1945, he was director of the research division of the Allgemeine Elektrizitäts-Gesellschaft (AEG), an electric combine with headquarters in Berlin and Frankfurt am Main.
-During the period 1931 to 1945, in addition to his position at AEG, he was honorary professor at the Berlin Technische Hochschule; the title meant that he was authorized to teach at the facility, but not required.
-From 1945, he was ordinarius professor and director of the physics department at the Berlin Technische Hochschule.
+During the period 1931 to 1945, in addition to his position at AEG, he was honorary professor at Technische Hochschule Berlin (today Technische Universität Berlin); the title meant that he was authorized to teach at the facility, but not required.
+From 1945, he was ordinarius professor and director of the physics department at the Technische Hochschule.

 From 1937, Ramsauer was chairman of the Berlin Section of the Deutsche Physikalische Gesellschaft (DPG), and from 1940 to 1945 the general chairman, i.e., president of the entire DPG.
 As president, Ramsauer and his deputy Wolfgang Finkelnburg took an independent course of action from the party line and against Deutsche Physik, which was anti-Semitic and had a bias against theoretical physics, especially including quantum mechanics.
 In taking this stance, they were supported by others, including Max Wien and Ludwig Prandtl.

-Early in 1942, as chairman of the DPG, Ramsauer, with the support of Ludwig Prandtl, submitted a petition to Reich Minister Bernhard Rust, at the Reichserziehungsministerium (Reich Education Ministry).
+Early in 1942, as chairman of the DPG, Ramsauer, with the support of Prandtl, submitted a petition to Reich Minister Bernhard Rust, at the Reichserziehungsministerium (Reich Education Ministry).
 The petition, a letter and six attachments, addressed the atrocious state of physics instruction in Germany, which Ramsauer concluded was the result of politicization of education.